microsoft/P.910/hitapp_server/README.md

         cd P.910/hitapp_server
     ```

-1. If you want to use the repo offline, follow the instructions in `configure/README.md` to configure the repo for offline use.
+2. Follow the instructions in `configure/README.md` to configure the repo.

-1. Copy `.env.template` to a new file, name it `.env` put it in the root directory of this project.
+3. Copy `.env.template` to a new file, name it `.env` put it in the root directory of this project.
 Then change the passwords inside your `.env` file:

     ```INI